jrsmith3/jrsmith3.github.io/content/2014-02-21 Sample logs.md

 =======
 Entries are the fundamental unit of the sample log.
 Every time the sample experiences an event, an entry should be recorded.
 Each entry should have four components: date/time stamp, event name, brief description, and cross-reference.
 Entries should be recorded in pen.
 Each entry should be recorded on a new line.

-(picture of sample log entries on a p1 of the PDF) (picture of sample log entries on a p1+n of the PDF)
+(picture of sample log entries on a p1 of the PDF)
+(picture of sample log entries on a p1+n of the PDF)

 Date/time stamp
 ---------------
 Each entry should have a date and time in [YYYY-MM-DD HH:MM format](http://en.wikipedia.org/wiki/ISO_8601).
-The time should be in 24-hour format; this format eliminates ambiguity.
+The time should be in 24-hour format which eliminates ambiguity.
 It is equally plausible that "8:45" refers to something that happened in the morning or the evening.
 On the other hand, "20:45" can only mean the evening.

 Event name
 ----------
 The entry should name the event.
 Obviously, events that change the nature of the sample should be recorded: material deposition, material removal, annealing, and things of that sort.
-Additionally, experiments that characterize the sample should also be recorded: XPS, AFM, XRD, electronic characterization of devices, etc. Third, it is generally useful to record the location of the sample: mounting to a sample holder, loading and unloading into an instrument, etc.
+Additionally, experiments that characterize the sample should also be recorded: e.g. [XPS](http://en.wikipedia.org/wiki/X-ray_photoelectron_spectroscopy), [AFM](http://en.wikipedia.org/wiki/atomic_force_microscope), [XRD](http://en.wikipedia.org/wiki/x-ray_diffraction), I-V characterization of devices, etc. Third, it is generally useful to record the location of the sample: mounting to a sample holder, loading and unloading into an instrument, etc.

 Event description
 -----------------